Science and inventions of Leonardo da Vinci: Musical instrument

-The viola organista was an experimental musical instrument invented by Leonardo da Vinci.
+The viola organista was an experimental musical instrument invented by Leonardo.
 It was the first bowed keyboard instrument (of which any record has survived) ever to be devised.

 Leonardo's original idea, as preserved in his notebooks of 1488–1489 and in the drawings in the Codex Atlanticus, was to use one or more wheels, continuously rotating, each of which pulled a looping bow, rather like a fanbelt in an automobile engine, and perpendicular to the instrument's strings.

-Leonardo's inventions made reality
+Inventions made reality

 In the late 20th century, interest in Leonardo's inventions escalated.
 There have been many projects which have sought to turn diagrams on paper into working models.
 One of the factors is the awareness that, although in the 15th and 16th centuries Leonardo had available a limited range of materials, modern technological advancements have made available a number of robust materials of light-weight which might turn Leonardo's designs into reality.
 This is particularly the case with his designs for flying machines.

 A difficulty encountered in the creation of models is that often Leonardo had not entirely thought through the mechanics of a machine before he drew it, or else he used a sort of graphic shorthand, simply not bothering to draw a gear or a lever at a point where one is essential in order to make a machine function.
 This lack of refinement of mechanical details can cause considerable confusion.
 Thus, many models that are created, such as some of those on display at Clos Lucé, Leonardo's home in France, do not work, but would work, with a little mechanical tweaking.